 Food ingredients always play a vital role in product acceptance in the marketplace.
 The food ingredient industry is getting innovative in line with the emerging trends of health-conscious consumers, they are working closely with industries to develop new products, observes Rajat K Baisya.

-The food processing industry is one of the largest industries in India and ranks fifth in terms of production, consumption, and exports.
+The food processing industry is one of the largest industries in India, ranking fifth in terms of production, consumption, and exports.
 The Indian food and grocery market is the world’s sixth-largest, with retail contributing 70 percent of the sales.
-The Indian food processing industry accounts for 32 percent of the country’s total food market, one of the largest industries in India.
-It contributes around 8.80 and 8.39 percent of Gross Value Added (GVA) in Manufacturing and Agriculture, respectively, 13 percent of India’s exports and six percent of total industrial investment.
+The Indian food processing industry accounts for 32 per cent of the country’s total food market, one of the largest industries in India.
+It contributes around 8.80 and 8.39 per cent of Gross Value Added (GVA) in Manufacturing and Agriculture, respectively, 13 per cent of India’s exports and six per cent of total industrial investment.

-Globally, the food ingredients business is estimated at USD 400 billion.
-However, India has a small share of the same, estimated at USD 700 million or only about 0.2 percent of the total global industry.
-India contributes to about 2.5 percent of international trade in agriculture and processed food, whereas when it comes to food ingredients India’s share is 0.2 % which is less than 10% of India’s food and agriculture products share in global trade in this category.
+Globally, the food ingredients industry is estimated to be worth USD 400 billion.
+However, India has a small share of this, estimated at USD 700 million, or only about 0.2 per cent of the total global industry.
+India contributes about 2.5 per cent of international trade in agriculture and processed food.
+In contrast, India’s share of food ingredients is 0.2%, which is less than 10% of India’s share in global trade of food and agriculture products in this category.

 We can define a food ingredient as a substance usually added to any food during its preparation and processing to achieve the desired effect in terms of food’s appearance, texture, taste, mouthfeel, and overall acceptability of the foods.